 SHERIFF shall advise CITY promptly and shall confirm in writing if SHERIFF is unable to provide some or all of any requested Additional Services.
 If SHERIFF is able to provide some or all of the requested Additional Services, SHERIFF shall promptly advise CITY in writing of the estimated costs of the services.
 Unless CITY disapproves in writing of an estimate provided by SHERIFF, SHERIFF shall provide such Additional Services to CITY and shall be reimbursed for the actual cost of providing the Additional Services subject to Section V.B.2.
 COUNTY shall delegate the authority to SHERIFF to approve additional services consistent with the intent of this provision.

 4. Identification

-COUNTY and CITY acknowledge and agree that it is impractical to specify in this Agreement each and every category of Additional Services that might be desired by CITY, and that the parties will reasonably cooperate in identifying and addressing such potential Additional Services within the scope of Law Enforcement Services.
+COUNTY and CITY acknowledge and agree that it is impractical to specify in this potential Additional Services within the scope of Law Enforcement Services.